Outrage over lack of charges in Breonna Taylor's death turns into protests across the US - KESQ

 The incident that ended Taylor’s life began with a narcotics investigation on March 13.

 Former Det.
 Brett Hankison, Sgt.
 John Mattingly and Det.
-Myles Cosgrove were executing a search warrant on Taylor’s home, though her ex-boyfriend was the focus of the investigation.
+Myles Cosgrove were executing a search warrant on Taylor’s home, though her ex-boyfriend was the focus of the narcotics investigation.
+Her ex-boyfriend was arrested on drug charges last month and told a Kentucky newspaper that she had nothing to do with the probe into an alleged drug trade that spurred the warrant.

 Taylor was sleeping next to her boyfriend, Kenneth Walker III, in the early hours of March 13, when they heard a noise.
 They both got up and walked to the door.